Beena Paul: Career

-Paul got a break as an editor with G. Aravindan's The Seer Who Walks Alone (1985), a documentary on Jiddu Krishnamurti.
+Bina got a break as an editor with G. Aravindan's The Seer Who Walks Alone (1985), a documentary on Jiddu Krishnamurti.
 She went on to work in a few documentaries including Rajiv Vijay Raghavan's Sister Alphonsa of Bharananganam (1986), which won the Best Biographical Film at the 34th National Film Awards.
 She made her feature film debut with John Abraham's Amma Ariyan (1986).
 Her other films include Padippura (1989), Janmadinam (1997), Agnisakshi (1999).
 Her work in Revathi's Mitr, My Friend (2002), which had an all-woman crew, won her her first National Film Award.
 The following year, she was awarded another National Film Award for the non-feature film Unni.
 She has also worked in television and has been the recipient of three Kerala State Television Award for Best Editor.

 Apart from editing over 50 documentaries and feature films, Paul has directed four documentaries.
 She has collaborated with women filmmakers like Revathi, Suma Josson, Pamela Rooks and Shabnam Virmani.

 Paul played a prominent role in shaping up the International Film Festival of Kerala (IFFK) right from its inception and also served as its artistic director.
 She also served as the deputy director (festival) of Kerala State Chalachitra Academy and worked as a senior editor at the Centre for Development of Imaging Technology.
 She served as the principal of the L. V. Prasad Film Academy (Thiruvananthapuram campus).
 In February 2017, she co-founded the Women in Cinema Collective, India's first association that aims to work towards equal opportunity and dignity of women employees in film industry.

 Personal life

-Paul married director - cinematographer Venu, a fellow student at the FTII, in 1983; the couple has a daughter.
+Beena married director - cinematographer Venu, a fellow student at the FTII, in 1983; the couple has a daughter.
 The two have worked together in several films including Daya (1998), Munnariyippu (2014) and Carbon(2018), all directed by Venu.